Ramprasad-Group/polygnn/README.md

 ## Installation

 1. Install [poetry](https://python-poetry.org/) on your machine.
-2. If Python3.7 is installed on your machine skip to step 3, if not:
+2. If Python3.7 is installed on your machine skip to step 3, if not you will need to install it.
+There are many ways to do this, one option is detailed below:
     * Install [Homebrew](https://brew.sh/) on your machine.
     * Run `brew install python@3.7`.
 Take note of the path to the python executable.
 3. Clone this repo on your machine.